1. Add data

 3. Use and edit data

-Once your data is available through a layer you've configured and shared, you and other people can start using the layers in maps, scenes, and apps.
+Once your data is available through a layer you've configured and shared, you and others can start using the layers in maps, scenes, and apps.
 You can use the same layer in multiple maps and scenes without having to configure the layer multiple times.
 A map can have multiple layers that reference the same data but are styled and configured differently.
 For example, you can display the same data with different symbols and colors to discover patterns and apply filters to show only features that meet specific criteria.
 You can also configure pop-ups to show key values associated with features.

 If you have privileges to edit the layer, you can edit or delete the attributes in the layer's attribute table and in any related tables.
 If you are the owner of a hosted feature layer, or an administrator of your organization, you can add or delete fields and calculate field values.
-If you need to be disconnected from the Internet, you can enable maps and layers for offline use to access them in ArcGIS apps such as ArcGIS Collector.
+If you need to be disconnected from the internet, you can enable maps and layers for offline use to access them in ArcGIS apps such as ArcGIS Field Maps.

 Try these quick resources to learn more about adding and managing data in ArcGIS Online: